-The District has not established procedures to provide assurance that all cash collections are recorded in the accounting records.
-Accordingly, it was not practical for us to extend our audit of such cash collections beyond the amounts recorded.
+We were unable to audit cash receipts because the District has not established procedures to provide assurance that all cash collections are recorded in the accounting records.
+We were unable to obtain sufficient appropriate audit evidence about the completeness of cash receipts by other auditing procedures.